xlqian/navitia-playground/README.md

 npx gulp dev
 ```

+### Troubleshooting

+*   you may have troubles to install `npx` on some distributions.
+If you encounter errors like this:
+    > npm WARN notsup Not compatible with your operating system or architecture: fsevents@1.2.9

+    Try removing the `node_modules` directory, then launch `npm install && npm install --no-optional npx && ./node_modules/.bin/npx bower install`
+    Then run `./node_modules/.bin/npx gulp dev` to launch the application

 ## License

 This project is under the [MIT license](LICENSE).
 See the [bower file](bower.json) for the running dependencies and the [npm file](package.json) for dev dependencies.